 City: Ossining, NY

-Since May 2011, Alicia has been Maryknoll Lay Missioners’s U.S. Church Relations Manager.
+Since May 2011, Alicia has been Maryknoll Lay Missioners’ U.S. Church Relations Manager.
 In this role, she cultivates, solicits, and coordinates the fulfillment of church dates for both the Mission Cooperative Plan (MCP) and for Invitational speaking engagements.

 By forging relationships with parishes throughout the United States, Alicia is able to arrange for MKLM missioners to speak at masses.
 There, our members share our stories of ministry and mission overseas.
 We visit approximately 100 parishes throughout the United States each year.
-Missioners who speak at a parish are often members of that parish.

 Maryknoll Lay Missioners considers its mission outreach work vital to our relationship with the U.S. Catholic Church.